NECRONOMICON-PROVIDENCE 2017 – Lodging

 We will soon post links to other hotels within short walking distance of convention venues.

 Another great option is THE DEAN (122 Fountain St, 02903), a cozy-simple boutique hotel just a couple blocks away.
-Though we don’t have a group arrangement here, The Dean offers rooms at modest prices, as well as a great German beer bar, a swanky cocktail bar, and a very popular underground karaoke bar.
+Though we don’t have a group arrangement here, The Dean offers rooms at moderate prices, and has a great German beer bar, a swanky cocktail bar, and a very popular underground karaoke bar.

 In addition to these options, we also recommend attendees consider using online resources such as AirBnB to find comfortable and convenient apartment arrangements for their stay during the convention.